MStarmans91/WORC/WORC/doc/static/additionalfunctionality.rst

 regression), and are therefore also performed per class in a one-vs-rest approach and combined in a single multilabel model.
 In the evaluation, the same metrics as in the binary classification are evaluated per class.
-Additionally, the multiclass AUC [CITRN662]_. and multiclass BCR are computed.
+Additionally, the multiclass AUC [CIT3]_. and multiclass BCR are computed.

-..
-[CITRN662] Hand, David J., and Robert J. Till. *A simple generalisation of the area under the ROC curve for multiple class classification problems.*
-  Machine learning 45.2 (2001): 171-186.

 In regression, a continuous label is predicted.
 As there are no classes, all class-based feature and sample preprocessing methods